PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

     See [the manifest tool documentation](https://cloud.mbed.com/docs/latest/updating-firmware/manifest-tool.html) for more information.

-* Docker CE, for the mbl-tools repo script `build-mbl`, to build MBL.
+* Docker CE, to use `build-mbl` script from the mbl-tools repository, to build MBL.
 [Download and install from the Docker website](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

     Add yourself to the Linux group "Docker" to run commands without `sudo`.
 See [instructions in the Docker Linux documentation](https://docs.docker.com/install/linux/linux-postinstall/).

-<span class="tips">**Tip:** We recommend rebooting your PC when you've finished installing everything.</span>
+We recommend using exec sudo login to reset the terminal session when you've finished installing everything.

 ### Using virtual machines